 Paul writing to the church in Corinth is responding to news of unashamed sexual deviancy in the church.
+He tells them to kick the person out of the Church.
 There is a person living with his “father’s wife” and the church at this location has accepted his life and his choice.
 The mantra of this moment and of today “who are we to judge”?
 But Paul does not respond this way.
 Paul has harsh words for the church and Paul tells the church that they should remove this person from the fellowship by turning him over to Satan.
 Paul can make this judgement and this command because we know what is right and what is wrong as God has given us his moral laws.

 5 you are to deliver this man to Satan for the destruction of the flesh, so that his spirit may be saved in the day of the Lord.
 1 Corinthians 5:5 ESV